How to limit your child's screen time

 This is why we here at Toys for a Pound have put together a list of ideas for you to limit your child's screen time!

 Create 'Technology-Free' Zones

 One way to decrease the amount of screen time your little one has is to establish zones across your house in which no screens, such as phones, are permitted.
 Places such as the dining room would be ideal, as you can reserve this area solely for meals and family conversations.

 Encourage Outdoor Play

-Outdoor play is still SO important to your child's development, as it allows them to explore and learn the environment around them.
-There is also the obvious physical exercise they'll be getting, which is vital for muscle development!
-We'd recommend the Fruit Flying Disc or our Table Tennis Set for your little one to enjoy!
-Or why not shop our FANTASTIC Outdoor range?!
+Outdoor play is so important to your child's development, as it allows them to explore and learn about the environment around them.
+There is also the obvious benefit of physical exercise they'll be getting, which is vital for muscle development.
+Check out our range of cheap summer toys for kids, guaranteed to help encourage some fun and games in the great outdoors.

 Set a Good Example